-The first step is to find the aggregated Ipv4L4Demux object.
-Then, this object is consulted to look up the right Ipv4L4Protocol, based on IP protocol number.
+The first step is to find the right Ipv4L4Protocol object, based on IP protocol number.
 For instance, TCP is registered in the demux as protocol number 6.
 Finally, the Receive() function on the Ipv4L4Protocol (such as TcpL4Protocol::Receive is called.